-The minute you land in your new study abroad country, you're busy taking in the newness around you.
+The minute you land in your new country, you're busy taking in the newness around you.
 You're smiling at the street vendors selling fruit on every corner.
 You're captivated by the sudden openness of the people around you.
-Or perhaps you're noticing a discreet segregation of genders, ages, or confused by why your host mother shies away from some of your questions.
-This, brave study abroad student, is called culture shock.
+Or perhaps you're noticing discreet segregation of genders, ages, or confused by why your host mother shies away from some of your questions.
+This, brave globetrotter, is called culture shock.

-Most people who have traveled more extensively than a brief vacation (and us anthropology students, obviously!) have heard the term.
-Whether you've just long ago been bitten by the travel bug, or are heading off on your first time abroad, you'll need to understand culture shock and how to cope with it on your study abroad trip.
+Most people who have traveled more extensively than a brief vacation have heard the term.
+Whether you're a seasoned traveler or are heading off on your first time abroad, you'll need to understand culture shock and how to cope with it during your time overseas.

-When you study abroad, your daily routine, culture, and the attitudes of people around you are no longer familiar.
+When you go abroad, your daily routine, culture, food, and the attitudes of people around you are no longer familiar.
 The process of recognizing, understanding, and adapting to these changes is called culture shock.

 You may not literally be shocked, but this act of feeling disoriented and processing new ways of life, attitudes, and cultural norms is by definition culture shock.
 There are four stages of culture shock:

 - Initial euphoria / The honeymoon stage - After first arriving to a new place, you'll likely be caught up in all the wonderful things your new chosen home has to offer.
 During this stage, you are more likely to recognize cultural similarities and be charmed by the differences.